ujfjhz/ChineseMusicScore/JianpuMLSpecification/JianpuML-Specification.md

 - **Accidentals**: `#` for a sharp, `b` for a flat.
 For example, `6#` represents a sharp 6, `3b` represents a flat 3.
 - **Chords**: Multiple notes played simultaneously are joined by commas, e.g., `1,5` means playing 1 and 5 together.
 - **Legato**: Notes enclosed in parentheses () are played legato (smoothly connected).
 For example, (3 5 6) represents three notes played in legato.
-- **Fixed Pitch Notation**: In addition to supporting the numerical representation, this system also supports fixed pitch letter notation using CDEFGAB to represent absolute pitches.
+- **Fixed Pitch Notation**: In addition to supporting the numerical representation, this system also supports fixed pitch letter notation.
+Add ```Staff: true``` in the metadata to use CDEFGAB to represent absolute pitches.
 Thus, JianpuML can express not only Jianpu but also directly represent staff notation.

 ### Octave Representation